Bases of Precompact Coordinate Balls

 Two structural facts about these sets drive the entire argument.
 First,

-\(V_j\) is compact: it is a closed subset of the compact set \(K_{j+1}\),
+\(V_j\) is compact.
+It is a closed subset of the compact set \(K_{j+1}\),

 since \(K_j\) and hence \(\operatorname{int}(K_j)\) is contained in